-We are going to be upfront here, we aren't suppliers of Camera and accessories, but we can help point you in the right direction if you're into core tray photography.
+We are going to be upfront here, we aren't a big supplier of cameras and accessories, but we can help point you in the right direction if you're into core tray photography.

 We've been asked many times:

-So from our experience we have been able to work out which 3 options could work for your needs and budget, whilst still getting the job done.
+So from our experience we have been able to work out three options that could work for your needs and budget, whilst still getting the job done.

-Canon has got a good reputation so we tend to stick with that...but if you have another personal preference, such as Nikon, go for it.
+Canon & Nikon have got good reputations so we tend to stick with those... but if you have another personal preference, go for it.

 Option 1 – Entry Level (Spend under $1000)

-(To suit Exploration Companies that want to stretch the dollars...as it means survival...but still need to get the meaningful value from the core photographs)
+(For exploration companies that want to stretch the dollars but still need to get meaningful value from core photographs)

 Canon EOS 250D SLR Camera (APS-C or Crop Sensor)

-This model can be updated every few years so use this timeline to check this is the latest...if we haven't already changed our website!
+This model tends to be updated every few years, so use this timeline to check if this is the latest.

 Note: This will create some 'barrel distortion' where sides will appear to bulge out along the length of the core tray on the image.

-Move to Option 2 if this isn't for you, a lot of explorers don't let this worry them!
+Move on to Option 2 if this isn't for you, but a lot of explorers don't let this worry them!

 Option 2 - Middle Level (Spend between $2000 - $2500)

-(To suit Exploration Companies that believe in extracting the most out of their core photography, or Miners that don't want to break the bank but certainly want to get a good job done)
+(For exploration companies that believe in extracting the most out of their core photography, or miners that don't want to break the bank but certainly want to get a good job done)

 Canon EOS 90D SLR Camera (APS-C or Crop Sensor)

-The lens we recommend to eliminate 'barrel distortion' (where the along the length of the core tray on the image) is the SIGMA AF 10-20mm F3.5 EX DC HSM (Canon) Lens.
+The lens we recommend to eliminate 'barrel distortion' (sides that appear to bulge out along the length of the core tray on the image) is the SIGMA AF 10-20mm F3.5 EX DC HSM (Canon) Lens.

 Option 3 - Premium Level (Spend between $4000 - $5000)

-In Aussie, these two camera are supplied as Body Only, and you will need to purchase a lens to suit.
+In Aussie, this camera is supplied as "body only", and you will need to purchase a lens to suit.

-The one we've found works well with both cameras is the Sigma 35mm Art Lens.
+The one we've found that works well with it is the Sigma 35mm Art Lens.

-This camera model also can be updated every few years so use this timeline to check this is the latest...if we haven't already changed our website!
+This camera model also can be updated every few years so use this timeline to check if this is the latest.

 This is most likely the sort of camera you are going to be using in a Fixed Core Photography Frame.